How many zeroes? Counting the number of solutions of systems of polynomials via geometry at infinity (Draft III): Macaulay's Unmixedness Theorem

 \section{Macaulay's Unmixedness Theorem}

-In this section we give a proof, following \cite[Section VII.8]{zsII}, of the {\em unmixedness theorem} of F.\ S.\ Macaulay for polynomial rings $R := k[x_1, \ldots, x_n]$ over an arbitrary field $k$.
-The statement of this theorem requires the notion of {\em dimension}\footnote{It is in fact the same as the dimension of the algebraic variety determined by $\qqq$ as defined in \cref{dimension-section}; here we give a purely algebraic treatment.} $\dim(\qqq)$ of an ideal $\qqq$ of $R$.
+In this section we prove the {\em unmixedness theorem} of F.\ S.\ Macaulay for polynomial rings $R := k[x_1, \ldots, x_n]$ over an arbitrary field $k$ following \cite[Section VII.8]{zsII}.
+This theorem is a crucial ingredient of intersection theory on nonsingular varieties, and was used in a fundamental way (via \cref{cor:Macaulay}) in many places in this book.
+The statement of this theorem requires the notion of \footnote{It is in fact the same as the dimension of the algebraic variety determined by $\qqq$ as defined in \cref{dimension-section}.} $\dim(\qqq)$ of an ideal $\qqq$ of $R$.
 If $\qqq$ is prime, then $\dim(\qqq)$ is the transcendence degree (of the field of fractions) of $R/\qqq$ over $k$.
 In general $\dim(\qqq)$ is the maximum of the dimensions of the prime ideals {\em associated with} $\qqq$.
 Since the minimal elements of the set of prime ideals of $R$ containing $\qqq$ are precisely the minimal elements of the set of ideals associated with $\qqq$ (\cref{prop:minimal-prime}), it follows that $\dim(\qqq)$ is the maximum of the dimensions of the {\em minimal} prime ideals containing $\qqq$.
-One of the most fundamental properties of dimensions is given by Krull's prime ideal theorem (\cref{thm:principal-ideal}) - the following result is its straightforward consequence.
+One of the most fundamental properties of dimensions is given by Krull's principal ideal theorem (\cref{thm:principal-ideal}) - the following result is its straightforward consequence.

 \begin{prop} Let $k$ be an arbitrary field, and $\qqq$ be a {\em proper} ideal of $k[x_1, \ldots, x_n]$ generated by $f_1, \ldots, f_m$, $m \leq n$.
 Then $\dim(\qqq) \geq n - m$.
 If in addition $\dim(\qqq) = n - m$, then $\dim(\langle f_1, \ldots, f_j \rangle) = n - j$, for each $j = 1, \ldots, m$. \end{prop}